FonazzaStent/Img2txt/ReadMe.txt

 Procedure for GIMP:

 - open the image
+- Select the whole image or the portion your are interested in with the selection tool
 - Edit - Copy
 - Edit - Paste as - New Image
 - click on new image tab